 Michelle Szydlowski AAS, BA, MA, PhD

-Following a long teaching career in public schools, zoos and museums, Michelle redirected her focus toward a degree in veterinary technology, and changed her career to include wildlife, conservation and animal rehabilitation.
+Following a long teaching career in public schools, zoos and museums, Michelle redirected her energy toward a degree in veterinary technology, and changed her career interests to include wildlife, conservation, and animal rehabilitation.
 This led her to discover her passion for anthrozoology and the unique ways it combines these passions.
 Her master’s and PhD research revolved around the intersections of tourism, conservation, and otherthanhuman animal-human co-working relationships.

-Michelle loves water and any large, grey animals that eat a lot of vegetables.
-Her dream is to spend half the year in the US spoiling her grandson and half the year in southeast Asia working with elephants and greater one-horned rhinos.
+Michelle loves water and any large, grey animals that eat lots of vegetables.
+Her dream is to spend half the year in the US having adventures with her grandson and half the year in southeast Asia working with elephants and greater one-horned rhinos.

-She has traveled to Nepal four times to build relationships with stakeholders of multiple species, supporting non-profits, and conducting research.
-She continues to work with local communities on conservation projects, animal welfare, sustainability and human-wildlife conflict mitigation.
+She has been ‘commuting’ to Nepal for more than a decade, building relationships with stakeholders of multiple species, supporting non-profits, and conducting research.
+She continues to work with local communities on conservation projects, animal welfare, sustainability, and human-wildlife conflict mitigation.

-Michelle loves to share her passion, and has served as a professional consultant for numerous articles in national and international online news outlets, an interviewee for Ivanhoe media video broadcast news and Fodor’s travel.
+Michelle loves to share her passion and has served as a professional consultant for numerous articles in national and international online news outlets, an interviewee for Ivanhoe media video broadcast news and Fodor’s travel.
 She speaks at professional conferences and community seminars about conservation, humane education, elephant welfare, ecotourism, neurodiversity, teaching in higher education, and a variety of other topics.